experius/Magento-1-Module-Experius-Email-Catcher/README.md

 -	Enabled (Yes/No)
 -	Ignore mail disabled setting (Yes/No)

-"Catched" mail can be viewed at:
+"Caught" mail can be viewed at:
 System > Tools > Email Catcher

 This includes the option to view the formatted email body.